 All non-rail pins (generically referred to as I/O pins) are required to be listed and have only a signal_name entry.
 No signal_type or bus_label entry is permitted.
 The signal_name entry may be used to signify the primary connection to other I/O pins (necessary for Aggressor_Only described later).

-Two pins in either the EMD Pin List or the Designator Pin List or connected if they have the same signal name.
-There is a low resistance between two connected points.
-There is a special case exception when a blocking cap is used in an I/O connection.
-In this special case the two points are connected with a low impedance at the Nyquist frequency (operating frequency of the conections).

 It is often convenient to merge multiple rail pins into a single interconnect model terminal.
-This may includel all of the rail pins with the same signal name, all of the rail pins with the same sigbnal_name in a specific designator, all of the rail pins of a bus_label in a designator.
+This may include all of the rail pins with the same signal_name on the same interface, or all of the rail pins with the same bus label on the same interface.
 In this case, all of the pins that are merged together into a single terminal are “shorted”.

 Example: